abhiramasonny/ChessAI/README.md

 # ChessAI

 This repository contains a Python-based chess-playing AI that can make intelligent moves using a combination of a minimax algorithm and an opening book.
-The AI is implemented using the chess library for board representation and move generation.
+The AI is implemented using the chess library for board representation.

 ## Features